Uvemode/arpspoofdetect/readme.md

 Attention:

-Since the script must run as root, in order to obtain a notification with Gnome your must specify your username(non-root) and the DBUS_SESSION_BUS_ADDRESS at the subprocess call, which can be obtain at a shell with "echo $DBUS_SESSION_BUS_ADDRESS", then insert the path at the script, line 79.
+Since the script must run as root, in order to obtain a notification with Gnome your must specify your username(non-root) and the DBUS_SESSION_BUS_ADDRESS at the subprocess call, which can be obtain at a shell with "echo $DBUS_SESSION_BUS_ADDRESS".

 ARP Spoof Detect